microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/examples/Update-MgBetaPolicyAuthenticationMethodPolicy.md

 Update-MgBetaPolicyAuthenticationMethodPolicy -BodyParameter $params
 ```
-This example shows how to use the Update-MgBetaBetaPolicyAuthenticationMethodPolicy Cmdlet.
+This example shows how to use the Update-MgBetaPolicyAuthenticationMethodPolicy Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).